 Lori Kido Lopez (@kidolopez) is an Associate Professor of Media and Cultural Studies in the Communication Arts department at the University of Wisconsin–Madison.
 She is the author of Asian American Media Activism: Fighting for Cultural Citizenship and co-editor with Vincent Pham of the Routledge Companion to Asian American Media.
 Her work examines the way that minority communities, and particularly Asian Americans, have utilized media for enacting social change.

 - Lopez, L. K. (2021).
 Micro media industries: Hmong American media innovation in the diaspora.
-UBC Press.
+Rutgers University Press.